Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Abstract

 \section{Abstract}

 The current state of the art on jamming detection relies on link-layer metrics.
-A few examples are the bit-error rate, the packet delivery ratio, the throughput, and the increase of the signal-to-noise ratio.
+A few examples are the bit-error rate (BER), the packet delivery ratio, the throughput, and the signal-to-noise ratio (SNR).
 As a result, these techniques can only detect jamming \emph{ex-post}, i.e., once the attack has already taken down the communication link.
-These solutions are unfit in mobile scenarios, e.g., drones, which might lose the link to the remote controller, being unable to predict the attack.

-Our solution is rooted in the idea that a drone flying against a jammed area is experiencing an increasing effect of the jamming.
-Therefore, drones might use this phenomenon to detect jamming early, i.e., before it completely disrupts the communication link.
-Such an approach would allow drones and possibly their pilots to make an informed decision and maintain full control of the navigation, providing security and safety.

-In this paper, we propose Bloodhound$+$, a solution for early jamming detection on mobile devices.
-Our approach analyzes raw physical-layer information (I-Q samples) acquired from the channel.
-We assemble this information into grayscale images, and we use sparse autoencoders to detect image anomalies caused by jamming attacks.
-To test our solution against a wide set of configurations, we acquired a large dataset of indoor measurements using multiple hardware, jamming strategies, and communication parameters.
-Our results indicate that Bloodhound$+$ can detect indoor jamming up to 20 meters away from the jamming source at the minimum available relative jamming power, with a minimum accuracy of 99.7\%.
-Our solution is also robust to various sampling rates adopted by the jammer, as well as to the type of signal used for jamming.
+These solutions are unfit for mobile devices, e.g., drones, which might lose the connection to the remote controller, being unable to predict the attack.
+Our solution is rooted in the idea that a drone unknowingly flying toward a jammed area is experiencing an increasing effect of the jamming, e.g., in terms of BER and SNR.
+Therefore, drones might use the abovementioned phenomenon to detect jamming before the increase of the BER and the decrease of the SNR completely disrupt the communication link.
+Such an approach would allow drones and their pilots to make informed decisions and maintain complete control of navigation, enhancing security and safety.
+This paper proposes Bloodhound$+$, a solution for jamming detection on mobile devices in low-BER regimes.
+Our approach analyzes raw physical-layer information (I-Q samples) acquired from the wireless channel.
+We assemble this information into grayscale images and use sparse autoencoders to detect image anomalies caused by jamming attacks.
+To test our solution against a broad set of configurations, we acquired a large dataset of indoor measurements using multiple hardware, jamming strategies, and communication parameters.
+Our results indicate that Bloodhound$+$ can detect indoor jamming up to 20 meters from the jamming source at the minimum available relative jamming power, with a minimum accuracy of 99.7\%.
+Our solution is also robust to various sampling rates adopted by the jammer and to the type of signal used for jamming.

 }

 \IEEEdisplaynontitleabstractindextext